Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Introduction

 \subsection{Treatment effect heterogeneity}

 Understanding heterogeneous treatment effects has become increasingly important in many fields.
-Most of existing work either tries to investigate how the subgroup or conditional average treatment effects vary with observed pretreatment covariates \citep{Hill2011, Imai2013, Tian2014, Imbens2016, Wager2018, Yu2019, Nie2020, Kennedy2023}, or seek for a treatment rule, a function of observed covariates that determines the treatment allocation, to maximize the overall outcomes for all units \citep{Manski2004, Murphy2011, zhang2012estimating, Zhao2012, Luedtke2016, Stefan2021}.
-In this paper, we focus on an alternative perspective aimed at understanding the distributions or quantiles of individual treatment effects.
+Most of the existing work either tries to investigate how the subgroup or conditional average treatment effects vary with observed pretreatment covariates \citep{Hill2011, Imai2013, Tian2014, Imbens2016, Wager2018, Yu2019, Nie2020, Kennedy2023}, or seeks a treatment rule, a function of observed covariates that determines the treatment allocation, to maximize the overall outcomes for all units \citep{Manski2004, Murphy2011, zhang2012estimating, Zhao2012, Luedtke2016, Stefan2021}.
+In this paper, we focus on an alternative perspective aimed at understanding the distributions or quantiles of individual treatment effects, which can accommodate treatment effect heterogeneity due to unobserved covariates.
 This can help address questions such as: what proportion of units benefit from the treatment, and what is the median value of the individual treatment effects?
-Not surprisingly, the aforementioned strategies can be combined; for example, we can investigate the individual treatment effect distribution among subpopulations defined by pretreatment covariates \citep{Zhang2013}.
+As a side note, the aforementioned strategies can be combined; for example, we can investigate the individual treatment effect distribution among subpopulations defined by pretreatment covariates \citep{Zhang2013}.
 Nevertheless, throughout this paper, we will focus on inferring the marginal distributions and quantiles of individual treatment effects.